gerryfletch/classification_service/ReadMe.md

 example is terrier dog breeds:

 ```
-Accuracy of Australian terrier : 23 %
+Accuracy of Australian terrier : 39 %
-Accuracy of silky terrier, Sydney silky : 20 %
+Accuracy of silky terrier, Sydney silky : 36 %
-Accuracy of Yorkshire terrier : 17 %
+Accuracy of Yorkshire terrier : 23 %
-... other irrelevant accuracies
 ```

 If there is no node with an accuracy greater than a threshold (default 70%), the tree is